Safety & Security

 Student safety and school security is always forefront on the minds of our school principals, teachers, administrators, and support staff.
 We have a deep commitment and resolve to keep students and staff safe at school.
 We continue to refine proactive measures to help support the safety and security of all students and staff.
 Here are some of the highlights of our work:

-- Thanks to voter support in the 2016 School Construction ballot measure, we continue to improve school safety and security by upgrading and installing new entryways, controlled door locking systems, and additional high-definition cameras and recording devices in schools throughout the district.
+- Thanks to voter support in the 2019 School Construction ballot measure, we continue to improve school safety and security by upgrading and installing new entryways, controlled door locking systems, and additional high-definition cameras and recording devices in schools throughout the district, and more.

 - All schools are equipped with an emergency alert button that immediately calls 9-1-1 when activated.

-- We have a Safety and Security Department, led by Jeff Dowhaniuk who has served as a detective, crisis negotiator, field training officer, and school resource officer.
+- Our Safety and Security Department is led by Jeff Dowhaniuk who has served as a detective, crisis negotiator, field training officer, and school resource officer.

 - School and district-wide security and safety staff provides coverage 24 hours per day.
 District and school security and safety officers continuously train on student relationship building, de-escalation, and other professional development to be better prepared to work with children and teens in possibly volatile situations.